kubernetes/enhancements/keps/sig-apps/4212-declarative-node-maintenance/README.md

 NodeMaintenance alternatives to kubectl drain filters:
 - `daemonSetFilter`: Removal of these pods should be supported by the DaemonSet controller.
 - `mirrorPodFilter`: Removal of these pods should be supported by the kubelet.
-- `skipDeletedFilter`: Creating evacuation of already terminating pods should have no downside and be informative for the user.
+- `skipDeletedFilter`: Creating EvictionRequest of already terminating pods should have no downside and be informative for the user.
-- `unreplicatedFilter`: Actors who own pods without a controller owner reference should have the opportunity to register an evacuator to evacuate their pods.
+- `unreplicatedFilter`: Actors who own pods without a controller owner reference should have the opportunity to register an interceptor to gracefully terminate their pods.
 Many drain solutions today evict these types of pods indiscriminately.
-- `localStorageFilter`: Actors who own pods with local storage (having `EmptyDir` volumes) should have the opportunity to register an evacuator to evacuate their pods.
+- `localStorageFilter`: Actors who own pods with local storage (having `EmptyDir` volumes) should have the opportunity to register an interceptor to gracefully terminate their pods.
 Many drain solutions today evict these types of pods indiscriminately.

 #### Pod Selection and DrainTargets Example